pkdone/practical-mongodb-aggregations-book/src/examples/joining/multi-one-to-many.md

 You want to generate a report to list all the orders made for each product in 2020.
 To achieve this, you need to take a shop's _products_ collection and join each product record to all its orders stored in an _orders_ collection.
 There is a 1:many relationship between both collections, based on a match of two fields on each side.
 Rather than joining on a single field like `product_id` (which doesn't exist in this data set), you need to use two common fields to join (`product_name` and `product_variation`).

-Note that the requirement to perform a 1:many join does not mandate the need to join by multiple fields on each side of the join.
-However, in this example, it has been deemed beneficial to show both of these aspects in one place.
+> _The requirement to perform a 1:many join does not mandate the need to join by multiple fields on each side of the join.
+However, in this example, it has been deemed beneficial to show both of these aspects in one place._

 ## Sample Data Population